jackwillis/militanthistory/_lm_articles/01/labor-must-oppose-reagans-foreign-policy.md

 with the working class and youth of the United States itself.

-**Instead, U.S. labor must
-the struggles of the working
-class, youth, and especially
-oppressed minorities in the
+**Instead, U.S. labor must link the struggles of the working class, youth, and especially-oppressed minorities in the
 U.S. with the workers and
 peasants of Central America
 and Latin America as a